Crawl Space Encapsulation

-Studies have shown that as much as 50% of the air in your home comes up from the basement or crawlspace.
-The air is often higher in moisture content, and carriers with it various allergens and musty odors.
-When conditions linger above 60% relative humidity for extended periods of time, mold, mildew and bacteria growth is stimulated.
+Studies have shown that as much as 50% of your home's air comes from the basement or crawlspace.
+The air is often higher in moisture content and carries various allergens and musty odors with it.
+When conditions linger above 60% relative humidity, mold, mildew, and bacteria growth are stimulated.

-The american lung association, american medical association and the EPA recommend maintaining relative humidity level in the 50-60% range.
-Ventilation and air conditioning alone cannot provide the protection offered by a high capacity dehumidifier.
+The American Lung Association, American Medical Association, and the EPA recommend maintaining relative humidity levels in the 50-60% range.
+Ventilation and air conditioning alone cannot provide the protection offered by a high-capacity dehumidifier.
 Protecting your family, and your biggest investment, is worth the best.